 Llano del Rio was conceived by Job Harriman, an earnest but ambitious left-leaning lawyer who nearly became the first socialist mayor of Los Angeles in 1911 had his bid for office not been derailed by some shady backroom dealings orchestrated in the 11th hour of his campaign by his more well-known legal partner Clarence Darrow.
 Together the two were defending the radical McNamara Brothers, two union organizers charged with the infamous bombing of The Times building in 1910.
 Harriman—who had previously run for California governor in 1898 under the Socialist Labor Party ticket and later as a vice presidential candidate in 1900—attempted to win the mayoral race again in 1913 but was narrowly defeated in the primary election.

-Disillusioned with the status quo politic of his time but determined to make good elsewhere, Harriman’s exit strategy envisioned an economically practical socialist colony—secular, cooperative and economically self-sustainable—set geographically in the southwestern Mojave Desert where it merges into the San Gabriel Mountains.
+Disillusioned with the status quo politics of his time but determined to make good elsewhere, Harriman’s exit strategy envisioned an economically practical socialist colony—secular, cooperative and economically self-sustainable—set geographically in the southwestern Mojave Desert where it merges into the San Gabriel Mountains.
 Convinced the best way to spread socialism was by way of example, Harriman and his comrades sought to build the ultimate “Socialist City” from within the brutal capitalist hegemony of his day where “an estimated 40 percent of the U.S. population had been abandoned to extreme poverty and another 40 percent to conditions just a notch above.”
-When the world saw their success they would soon follow and for a few short years it seemed Llano del Rio would indeed succeed.
+They believed when the world saw their success other socialist communities would soon follow and for a few short years, the dream of Llano del Rio seemed attainable.

 Once Harriman and his partners had secured a down payment on 10,000 acres of land valued at $80,000 from the Mescal Water and Land Company in 1913, a parcel that had been partially developed by a former temperance colony near the headwaters of Big Rock Creek, they immediately began to develop the site.
 Incorporated under the Llano del Rio Company, the settlement officially opened on May Day 1914 “with five families, five pigs, a team of horses, and a cow.”
 Over 100 colonists arrived within the first year.
 By the next year the population had more than doubled.